 Multiple grant awards can be offered under one competed application process.
 This means that there does not to be one identified organisation to receive the full award – we can accept multiple project proposals (assuming they meet the requirements and are successful in the competitive application process) and award multiple grants within the specified maximum budget.

-HMPPS will not specify any activities, outputs of volumes that have to be delivered; organisations will, instead, submit project proposals of services that aim to meet the high-level outcomes.
+HMPPS will not specify any activities, outputs or volumes that have to be delivered; organisations will, instead, submit project proposals of services that aim to meet the high-level outcomes.

 There is no element of profit allowed in grant-funded activities.